Quick Start Guide to Parrot Nutrition

 Start with the familiar

 Parrots are extremely dependent on their sense of sight to let them know what is a threat and what is not.
 Because of this, often the fresh food they will most easily accept is the one that looks like their trusty seed mix!
-Check out our article http://silversageaviaries.com/sprouting-for-your-parrots/ here on how to sprout your parrot’s seed mix.
+Check out our article https://silversageaviaries.com/sprouting-for-your-parrots/ here on how to sprout your parrot’s seed mix.
 For a stubborn seed eater start by just wetting the seed, then proceed to soaking, and finally on to sprouting.
 Usually we feed sprouts when the tail has just started to show, but when transitioning a bird onto a healthier diet it can be very helpful to feed them older sprouts as well just to reinforce the idea of eating funny looking things and even leafy things.
 Be extremely diligent to keep your sprouts rinsed and fresh to avoid any chance of bacteria growing in them.
 Always smell (or even taste!) your sprouts before feeding them to be sure they smell fresh and planty, never sour or spoiled.
 This is extremely important even if you have just wet the seed a little; be sure to switch it out often and never let it start to spoil!
 Do not wet seed mixes that include pellets or dried fruit.

 Let them sit on it